Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 })
 ```

-Otherwise, the chart will treat results in same test file as independent tests
+If this option is not set, the chart treats results in same test file as independent tests
 and draws a bar chart.

 ### perf.generate_flamegraph